 An evaluation conducted by the Economist uncovered that over 20% of the market value of the 10 most valuable brands is derived from the brands themselves.
 Similar studies went even further, claiming that this figure can be as high as 30% (Millward Brown).
-As a result, brand protection in the form of trademark registration provides positive monetary value, signalling positive message to the investors.
+As a result, brand protection in the form of trademark registration provides positive monetary value, signalling a positive message to the investors.
 Trademark registration is also increasingly becoming a key requirement for obtaining funding from investors as well as from crowdfunding platforms.

 6. Cybersquatting, hosting and social media

 A registered trademark can be used to quickly resolve a hosting domain dispute, mitigating the risk of cybersquatting and ensuring that competitors cannot benefit from relying on similar commercial impression.
 Several domain hosting providers, such as GoDaddy, have already introduced automated conflict resolution mechanisms for trademark owners, providing a highly convenient way of resolving these potential issues.
 A similar argument applies to social media, with Facebook, Twitter and Youtube also providing automated conflict resolution processes to ensure that the desired account name for a registered trademark holder cannot be occupied by opportunistic individuals.

 Google, as well as other search engines, provide automatic conflict resolution for suspected cases of trademark infringement.
 In practical terms, a registered trademark grants its owner an exclusive right to use the given keyword among search terms as well as product / service description, effectively discouraging any competitive tactics that seek to derive value from the good reputation of a given brand.

 8. Avoid rebranding